drescherjm/Samba4_AD_RSAT/README.md

   ```

 ### Restore
-* Be sure to restore to a brand new AD-DC CentOS 8 server
+* Be sure to restore to a brand new AD-DC Rocky 8 server

   ```bash
   # samba-tool domain backup restore \